ragaskar/jasmine/GOALS_2.0.md

     * inherit is for how matchers are added/mixed in, reporters, and pretty printers
     * formatException is used only inside Env/spec
     * htmlEscape is for messages in matchers - should this be HTML at all?
 Is that Reporter responsibility?
+* Rewrite/simplify Reporter interface
+  * get feature parity back on JsApiReporter
   * get feature parity back on HTMLReporter

 ### Easy